Bookmark and Share

 Unwillingness to Share Information

-The person you are talking to showers you with attention and he seems to be overly interested in everything about you, yet doesn’t share a lot of information about themselves.
+The person you are talking to showers you with attention and he/she seems to be overly interested in everything about you, yet doesn’t share a lot of information about themselves.
 If they are avoiding your questions like a seasoned politician, then run..

 Messages Vary